mjsarfatti/use-mouse-leave/README.md

 _Please note_

 The hook uses `getClientBoundingRect()` to determine the boundaries of the element.
 This means that if the element has children positioned _relatively_, _absolutely_ or _fixedly_ they will not be taken into account (as they do not influence the element's box).
 Same goes with children with applied transforms.

+On the other hand, the browser takes those children into account.
+Play around with the demo to see when we fire `mouseleave` and when the browser does.

 ## Tests